 Our intern Mohammad is a talented artist who has been hunkered down in SketchBook Pro making things.
 He’s been learning every tiny detail of the app (of course), but he’s also been creating a lot of great art.
 We asked him to share some of his expertise by making tutorials that focus on his particular strengths.
 These tutorials are great examples of how a traditional artist approaches creating in our app.
 Whether you create art like Mohammad does or something wildly different, we think you’ll learn a few things about his process that might just change how you set up your own workflow.

-You can download the Expressive Digital Painting PDF tutorial and check it out how he created this Expressive River Painting your leisure, but we wanted to provide a few extra details on what we really like about Mohammad’s process.
+You can check the video below to see how he created this Expressive River Painting your leisure, but we wanted to provide a few extra details on what we really like about Mohammad’s process.

 The big takeaway: Use a textured background